drcarenhan/COMP90042_2024/README.md

 **IMPORTANT: please make sure that you check the IMPORTANT NOTES**

 **Testing and Leaderboard**
-For this assignment, instead of solely focusing on achieving higher performance, having a good architecture design & implementation with detailed step-by-step justification will be important to show you’ve fully reached our expectations in this assignment.

 We provide a script (eval.py) for evaluating your system.
 This script takes two input files, the ground truth and your predictions, and computes three metrics: (1) F-score for evidence retrieval; (2) accuracy for claim classification; and (3) harmonic mean of the evidence retrieval F-score and claim classification accuracy.
 Shown below is the output from running predictions of a baseline system on the development set: